 “My first sort of goal was, if I could understand better how to use the social media, maybe I could communicate with my neighbors better, so I don’t have to go door-to-door,” says Long-San Jose.

 The NLP, offered by the Long Beach Development Services Housing and Neighborhood Services Bureau, empowers grassroot residents to become better leaders and foster positive change throughout Long Beach neighborhoods.
 The complimentary, five-month, multilingual program provides participants with the knowledge and resources to improve communication skills, identify partnership opportunities, apply for grants, and complete various community projects.

-Pat and her team hosted a financial empowerment event at Ramona Park last month.
+Long-San Jose and her team hosted a financial empowerment event at Ramona Park last month.
 The event included several speakers who educated attendees on saving, investing and making smarter financial decisions.
 There were also booths hosted by private companies and a credit union, and free giveaways for attendees.

 With the skills gained through the NLP, Pat is even better prepared to resolve conflict, reach out to community members more efficiently, and ultimately improve her neighborhood.

-Pat and the rest of the NLP Class of 2018 will graduate from the program in a ceremony on August 11 this year.
+Long-San Jose and the rest of the NLP Class of 2018 will graduate from the program in a ceremony on August 11 this year.